landjas09/Secure-Ready-Battery-Powered-Edge-Logger/hardware/rev2_secure-edge-logger/README.md

                     └── SE050E2
 ```

 The bus uses a single shared pull-up network located near the BME280 — since every device sits on the same SDA/SCL nets, all five devices share the same pull-up pair rather than each getting its own.
 Routing is primarily linear, with a short branch/stub to the SE050E2.
-Bus speed is currently configured conservatively in the Zephyr board definition, pending post-fabrication validation of SDA/SCL rise time across all five devices.
+Bus speed is currently configured conservatively in the Zephyr board definition.

 ---